jerhon/markdown-timelog/README.md

 Takes a markdown file and parses out time entries from it.
 Formats them on the Command Line, and summarizes total time entry by task.

+This is not a general purpose time log watcher as the time logs are in a very specific format.

 ## Usage

 Time logs must be named in the following format: `YYYY-MM-DD-log.md` where `YYYY-MM-DD` is the date of the log, and log can be replaced with anything you like.
 It must have the extension .md.